lostudio-code/Coopfit/README.md

-# Coopfit Fitness — Rebrand Website
+# Coopfit Fitness — Website

 Single-page marketing site for [coopfitfitness.com](https://coopfitfitness.com) — a luxury private training brand based in Tribeca, NYC.
 Built as a rebrand targeting high-profile finance and wealth clientele in New York City.